 Learn more about the LF Program's accomplishments in innovations integrating data across all lands of the U.S.

 LF takes pride in producing consistent, comprehensive, and innovative biological and ecological data.
 LF is honored for its recognition of its success as it develops and produces cutting edge spatial data at a national extent.

 The LF Program provides operations and maintenance activities, ensuring LF data products remain useful and accessible to the user community.
 In 2008, the Business Case and Technical Plan addressed:

 In 2010 a General Management Evaluation (GME) and Futures Forum were conducted as the project transitioned to an Operations and Maintenance program.
 These efforts were initiated to improve the effectiveness of future program efforts.
 LF products are kept current and useful by incorporating user contributed disturbance, treatments, and feedback and remotely sensed disturbances in each version.

-LF is a multi-organizational program whose work is completed with the cooperation of several groups working together over the course of the last decade.
+LF is a multi-organizational program whose work is completed with the cooperation of several groups working together.
+The strength of the program is built upon the partnerships over the course of the last decade.
 Learn more about what this entails.